anandu06dev/ng4StarterKit/README.md

 ## Data Model Pattern

-The model of the MVC pattern is a representation of application data.
+The model in the traditional MVC pattern is a representation of application data.
 The model contains code to create, read, update and delete or transform model data.
 It stores the domain knowledge or business logic.
 The model of the MVC pattern is equal to a Repository plus Entity.
 There is no uniform variant of a model.
 Various patterns are available for different use cases.
 It is therefore advisable **not to use one pattern for everything**.